Table of content

 9. What Is Professional Curtain Cleaning?

 Professional curtain cleaning is the process of deep cleansing your drapes from dust, dirt and debris.
 It is performed with the use of specialised powerful equipment and detergents.
 It may also include coating the fabric with dust repellent.
 The method by which the curtains are treated varies depending on the type of fabric and style of hanging.
 The latter is very important as some drapes have additional metal, plastic or wood elements.
-Curtain cleaning should not be mistaken with professionally washing your blinds or shades.
+Curtain cleaning should not be mistaken for professionally washing your blinds or shades.
+If you want to know more about this topic we have a detailed article about the different types of window covers and how to clean them.

 10. What Are the Benefits of Professional Curtain Cleaning?